We have a running competition at our house, and it pertains to attracting Northern Cardinals.

 Never let your feeders never run empty during the day.
 And make sure that they are full of fresh food every single morning.
 You don’t want the Northern Cardinals that live near you to find someone else’s feeder who ALWAYS has bird seed. 🙂

 Attracting cardinals is worth the effort!

-One nice thing about cardinals is that they do not migrate.
-Once they visit your yard and like what they find, they should keep coming back every single day!
+One nice thing about Northern Cardinals is that they don’t migrate.
+So once they visit your yard and like what they find, they should come back every single day!

 I love being able to walk out in my backyard and observe cardinals.
 Whenever I hear the distinctive “birdie birdie birdie” call of males singing in March, it’s a sure sign that spring is almost here.
 It’s also fun to try and find the displaying bird perched high, trying desperately to attract a mate.